Data Privacy Compliance Solutions

 • input and output tables or files

-• user who ran the job
+• user who ran the job and the Policy File in force

-• job start and end times
+• job start, end, and elapsed times

-• number of records processed
+• number of records processed through each phase, in total, and per second

 • encryption and decryption